theangrytech-git/az-104-training/environment/2. Exam Answers/Implementing And Managing Azure Storage.md

 #### Task 3: Copy it to another Storage Account/Region
-1. Open CMD or Powershell locally on your desktop (Running as an Administrator), and run the following command: azcopy copy 'https://uksstoragegeneral.blob.core.windows.net/mycontainer' 'https://ukwstoragegeneral.blob.core.windows.net/mycontainer' --recursive (Replace the 'mycontainer' with the name of your Blob Container).
+1. Open CMD or Powershell locally on your desktop (Running as an Administrator), and run the following command: azcopy copy 'https://uksstoragegeneral.blob.core.windows.net/mycontainer' 'https://neustoragegeneral.blob.core.windows.net/mycontainer' --recursive (Replace the 'mycontainer' with the name of your Blob Container).

-Once the Container has been copied to UK West, run the following command: azcopy copy 'https://uksstoragemgmt.blob.core.windows.net/mycontainer' 'https://ukwstoragemgmt.blob.core.windows.net/mycontainer' --recursive (Replace the 'mycontainer' with the name of your Blob Container).
+Once the Container has been copied to North Europe, run the following command: azcopy copy 'https://uksstoragemgmt.blob.core.windows.net/mycontainer' 'https://neustoragemgmt.blob.core.windows.net/mycontainer' --recursive (Replace the 'mycontainer' with the name of your Blob Container).

 </details>